IntelyCare

 Project Overview

-While designing, I created rules and styles that all IntelyCare web pages should follow.
-This resulted in a design system that sped up the rate of pages going from concept to production by 80%.
-It also gives others on the marketing team the proper building blocks they need to design pages themselves.
+During the process, I created a set of rules and styles for all IntelyCare web pages.
+This resulted in a design system that sped up the rate of pages going from concept to production by 80%, and provided the marketing team with the tools they needed to design pages themselves.

 Client